Web-Projects-Course/javascript-in-class-exercise/README.md

 }
 </code></pre>

+Sending messages to the console is a little less annoying than an alert window.
+The else clause allows to run different code if the answer is false.
 Now make sure the JavaScript console is open and reload the page.

 Lets try out some different conditionals statements.
-Replace the current if statement.
+Replace the if statement with the following.
+Be sure to reload the page after each.

 * <code>if( 5 &gt; 2 )</code>
 * <code>if( 5 &lt; 2 )</code>